rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The remainder of this section outlines guidelines that apps should consider when calling `mediaPause`.

 The `mediaPause` API **SHOULD** be called when an "intent to pause" occurs.
-An "intent to pause" is either an explicit user intent, e.g. clicking a pause control, an indirect user action, e.g. opening a settings UX, or app business logic, e.g. an advertisement is displayed over the content.
+An "intent to pause" is either an explicit user intent, e.g. clicking a pause control, an indirect user action, e.g. opening a settings UX, or app business logic, e.g. an overlay display advertisement is displayed over the content.

 The `mediaPause` API **SHOULD NOT** be called to denote an unexpected interuption, e.g. buffering or other non-user, non-business logic reasons that frames might stop rasterizing.

+The `mediaPause` API **SHOULD NOT** be called when switching assets during playback, e.g. switching from the primary content to play an advertisement, unless the advertisment is loaded into a paused state and requires user interaction to play.

+The `mediaPause` API **SHOULD NOT** be called when switching renditions during playback, e.g. switching from one HLS bitrate to another, unless the switch resulted in a `mediaWaiting` due to interupted playback.

+The `mediaPause` API **SHOULD NOT** be called when switching to trick play from normal play.

 Once called, the `mediaPause` API **SHOULD NOT** be called again unless a `mediaPlay` call has been made since.